Instructions for Giving an "Incomplete" Grading Symbol

 When you should give an "Incomplete?"

-When the student contacts you after the final date to drop the class with documented, extenuating circumstances that prohibit the student from finishing the class.
+When the student contacts you after completing at least 75% of the class with documented, extenuating circumstances that prohibit the student from finishing the class.

 When you should NOT give an "Incomplete?"

 - When the student misses the final examination and did not have an extenuating circumstance that prohibited them from being present for the exam.